 (979) 220-3806

 The Chief Scientist will be responsible for overall delivery of the Science program aboard the vessel and laboratory safety.
 All safety incidents will be reported to the Party Chief for onward communication and action by COMPANY.

+BP Representative: Brian Critchley

+(504) 628-1126

+The BP representative will be responsible for overseeing the work being performed by the contractor andby his sub-contractors in the execution of the scope of work, ensuring that the terms of the contract are met and that the work is carried out to the required standard and the COMPANY’s satisfaction.

 This is an Adaptive Cruise Plan requiring onboard decision-making based on real-time data analysis.
 The ultimate responsibility for data acquisition locations shall be agreed between the Chief Scientist/Party Chief, BP representative, and on-shore project manager and COMPANY Marine Science Coordinator.